Brazilian porcupine: Behavior

 This shy, nocturnal porcupine is solitary or lives in pairs in the branches of trees.
-During the day it rests in a cavity in a hollow tree or in a well-shaded area of the canopy, 6 to 10 meters above the ground.
+During the day it rests in a cavity in a hollow tree or in a well-shaded area of the canopy, 6 to 10 m above the ground.
 It rarely descends to the ground, but it shows little fear if it happens to be caught.
 It is not aggressive but will defend itself ferociously if attacked.
 Its diet consists of leaves, fruit, small fresh twigs and shoots, seeds, roots, flowers, stems, bark and cambium layer of some trees, buds and agricultural crops like corn and bananas.
 This creature can easily be tamed enough to be kept in captivity.
 Intra-specific interactions consist of biting and attempts to injure adversaries with their sharp quills.
 When excited, porcupines stamp their hind feet.
 Vocalizations consist of growls and cries.
 If caught, the porcupine rolls into a ball.
 The prehensile tail is used to curl around branches when climbing.